Sanjana-V-01/shiv_account_team_74/README.md

 All API endpoints are prefixed with `http://localhost:3001/api/`.

 ### Authentication
-*   `POST /auth/register`: Register a new user (uses Firebase Authentication for user creation, saves additional details to Firestore).
+*   `POST /auth/register`: Register a new user (client creates user in Firebase Auth first, then backend saves additional details to Firestore).
 *   `GET /users/:id`: Get user details by Firebase Auth UID (requires Firebase ID Token in Authorization header).

+**Note**: The registration flow has been optimized to prevent conflicts:
+1. Client creates user in Firebase Authentication
+2. Client sends additional user data (name, loginId, email) to backend
+3. Backend finds the existing user and saves additional data to Firestore

 ### Master Data